Updated 31 March 2017

 The Beehive is conveniently located to Termini train station, but we often forget that many of our guests don’t have any idea just how close.
 In addition, visitors unfamiliar with the area or train travel in general may find using the train and the arrival a bit intimidating – Termini is a large, loud and chaotic mess even for those of us who are used to it.

 The machines are multi-lingual, quick and easy to use, you don’t pay an additional service charge like you do at the ticket offices and you usually don’t have to wait or wait very long to use one.
 It accepts credit cards (with chip and with PIN) as well as cash in euro.
 The price is €14 each for a one way ticket.
-Please remember to stamp your ticket at these green and white ticket validation machines before boarding the train.
+IMPORTANT: Please remember to stamp your ticket at these green and white ticket validation machines before boarding the train.
 They do control tickets on the train and you will be fined €50 if it’s not stamped.

 The journey from Fiumicino to Rome’s central train station Termini takes 30 minutes.
-The train arrives at Platform 24 if you are lucky which is close to the main gallery, but sometimes it does disembark at Platform VERY FAR AWAY so note that this can change at the whims of Trenitalia.
+The train USUALLY arrives at Platform 24 if you are lucky which is close to the main gallery, but sometimes it does disembark at Platform VERY FAR AWAY so note that this can change at the whims of Trenitalia.
 If you are at the far away platforms, please note you’ll need to walk for about 10 minutes or so to the main gallery.
 Do not take stairs or escalators leading down to the basement.

 If you are lucky and get off at Platform 24, you’ll see this sign for the binario (track) number 24 and a slight ramp which leads you into the arrival/departure hall.

-You want to continue going straight passing the hall and into the main gallery which is full of advertising and many shops.
+You want to continue going straight – passing the hall and into the main gallery which is full of advertising and many shops.

-Unfortunately, thieves heavily target Termini train station.
+***IMPORTANT: Unfortunately, pickpockets heavily target Termini train station.
 It is VERY IMPORTANT that you keep an eye on your belongings and do not allow anyone to help you with your luggage or if you are alone – to try to distract you from your belongings by offering to help you while another team member opens up your purse or backpack.
-Ladies, please do not have totes (unless they are zippered) or other open bags with you in Rome.
+Ladies, please do not have totes (unless they are zippered) or other open bags with you in Rome.***

 It’s a non-eventful walk and soon you will arrive to this corner where there is large yellow building with a yellow wall.
 Behind that yellow wall with the trees and vines is The Beehive – you are almost there!

-Press the buzzer on the wall to your right, soon you’ll hear a click – push open the door and there in front of you are our fish and our Welcome sign.
+Press the buzzer on the wall to your right, soon you’ll hear a click – push open the door and there in front of you are our colorful wooden fish and our Welcome sign.